feliam/miniPDF/README.md

 It supports only the most basic file structure (PDF3200:7.5.1), that’s it without incremental updates or linearization.

 ![](https://feliam.files.wordpress.com/2010/01/pdffilestructure.jpg?w=240)
-* A one-line header identifying the version of the PDF specification to which the file conforms
+* A one-line header identifying the version of the PDF file
 * A body containing the objects that make up the document contained in the file
 * A cross-reference table containing information about the indirect objects in the file
-* A trailer giving the location of the cross-reference table and of certain special objects within the body of the file
+* A trailer dictionary pointing the location of the cross-reference table and other special objects within the body of the file

 Also all basic PDF types: null, references, strings, numbers, arrays and dictionaries.

 ## Example: A minimal text displaying PDF
 As an example Let's create a minimal text displaying PDF file in python using minipdf.
-The following graph outlines the simples possible structure:
+The following graph outlines the simplest possible structure:
 ![](http://feliam.files.wordpress.com/2010/01/minimalpdfstructure.jpg?w=600)

 ### The python script